 Automated Workflows and Audit Trails

-Unlike legacy RM systems, you no longer need to manually track retention deadlines, compile and print lists of records for review, and chase individual reviewers for approval — an inefficient process that has also become impractical now that far fewer people are in the office at any given time.
+Unlike legacy RM systems, you no longer need to manually track retention deadlines, compile and print lists of records for review, and chase individual reviewers for approval.
+This is an inefficient process that has also become impractical now that far fewer people are in the office at any given time.
 FileTrail automatically captures a complete audit trail of all activity and approvals, and enables IG and RM teams to quickly identify the status of disposition workflows in progress (for both electronic and physical records).

 Finally, by regularly disposing records in a timely manner, organizations can reduce ongoing storage costs; reduce security, data protection and litigation risks; and assure clients that their information will not be kept for longer than needed.